Fairmont Locust Avenue Campus-Residence Halls and Apartments

 Student Health Services

+Student Health Services are currently provided by Monongalia Valley Association of Health Centers at 1322 Locust Ave, Fairmont WV.
 The service is available only to currently enrolled students.
-Students may visit the office for any reason that may cause them to seek treatment from their general health care provider at home.
-If Student Health Services is unable to provide the necessary care, the student will be referred to the appropriate facility.
+Students may visit for any reason that may cause them to seek treatment from their general health care provider at home.
 For emergencies call 911.

 The Counseling Center serves full-time and part-time students and provides professional assistance to students experiencing a variety of personal and social problems.
 Costs are covered through tuition and fees.
 The staff consists of professionals trained in clinical practice and counseling.
 Students come to the Center for a variety of reasons, and it has shown to be very beneficial to speak to someone if you are distressed or life is not working out the way you had planned.
 Some common concerns may include: adjusting to college life, transitioning in or out of college, stress, family problems, feeling sad or depressed, feeling anxious or overwhelmed, problems with drug or alcohol use, identity issues (sexuality, gender, race, religion, disability), or concerns about sexual assault.
 Benefits of counseling include increased self-awareness, maximizing potential, and making the college experience more productive and meaningful.
 Contacts with the Counseling Services are held in strict confidence.
 Appointments may be made by emailing firstname.lastname@example.org, by telephone (304) 534-7878, or in person at 231A Hardway Hall (Locust Avenue Campus).
 Additional information may be found on the web at www.pierpont.edu (click on Current Students on the top menu, then click on Counseling Center on the blue menu on the left).